Welcome to the Get Moving! Plus Exercise Series

-Get Moving PLUS is not an exercise library for “fitness” purposes per say, instead, It’s an exercise library dedicated to promoting and improving the mobility and strength of joints and muscles that are affected by arthritis and other musculoskeletal conditions.
+Get Moving!
+PLUS is not an exercise library for ‘fitness’ purposes per se, instead, it’s an exercise library dedicated to promoting and improving the mobility and strength of joints and muscles that are affected by arthritis and other musculoskeletal conditions.
 Many of the mobility exercises included are low risk of injury and are easy to perform, though some are a little complex.
 For example, some require a resistance band, towel or other equipment, other exercises are self-assisted (using your hands to create force or a block, or to promote a specific direction of movement), while some require a certain range of motion (ROM), balance and/or coordination ability.

 Unlike the Get Moving!
-Series, there are no “fitness” profiling levels, which means that anyone at age can perform the exercises give their circumstance and ability to.
-These exercises are not to get you “fit” but to get your joint “fit” in a specific context (i.e., pre and/or post rehabilitation settings, severe arthritis and/or pain).
+Series, there are no ‘fitness’ profiling levels, which means that anyone at any age can perform the exercises given their circumstance and ability.
+These exercises are not to get you ‘fit’ but to get your joint ‘fit’ in a specific context, ie. pre and/or post rehabilitation settings, severe arthritis and/or pain.
 Exercises are grouped by joint and mobility attribute with a range of regressed and progressed exercises that can be used for a variety of purposes.

-Please note: we highly recommend that the use of this resource is a collaborative one, that is, you work with your allied healthcare professional for exercise recommendation and assistance.
+Please note: we highly recommend that the use of this resource is a collaborative one, ie. you work with your allied healthcare professional for exercise recommendation and assistance.

 Why was it created?

-Get Moving PLUS was created out of both demand from consumers wanting exercises for specific joints and the need for freely available, high quality joint specific mobility exercises.
-Get Moving PLUS may be used to compliment treatment you are receiving from a Physiotherapist, Exercise Physiologist or Myotherapist for either prehabilitation or rehabilitation from a joint replacement (or other) surgery, chronic pain and/or restricted movement in the context of arthritis.
+Get Moving!
+PLUS was created out of both demand from consumers wanting exercises for specific joints and the need for freely available, high quality, joint specific mobility exercises.
+Get Moving!
+PLUS may be used to complement treatment from a physiotherapist, exercise physiologist or myotherapist for either prehabilitation or rehabilitation from a joint replacement (or other) surgery, chronic pain and/or restricted movement in the context of arthritis.

 Get Moving!
 PLUS in Focus